anankran/kiss-mvc/README.md

 # mvc-startup
-MVC application developed to a Startup project
+MVC structure developed to a Startup project

+Soon will be added a version using Doctrine